secinto/gatekeeper/docs/content/userguide/_index.md

 listen-admin: :4000
 # whether to enable refresh tokens
 enable-refresh-tokens: true
+# you can set up custom templates for forbidden/error/sign-in pages, gatekeeper
+# also provides these already builtin (but they are not set by default)
+forbidden-page: templates/forbidden.html.tmpl
+error-page: templates/error.html.tmpl
+sign-in-page: sign_in.html.tmpl
 # the location of a certificate you wish the proxy to use for TLS support
 tls-cert:
 # the location of a private key for TLS